andrewgdotcom/spelling/spelling-rules.md

 In this stäje wë add dïacritics to disambigüäte pronùnsiätjon.
 Thëze may bë omitted from compatibility text, bùt shud bë inclúded in fórmal contexts, espesjaly teaching.

-2D: Consonant dïacritics
+2C: Consonant dïacritics
 ------------------------

-### 2D1: NG
+### 2C1: NG

-nc, ng, nk, nq → ńc, ńg, ńk, ńq when n is modifÿed AND the follóing consonant is àlways pronounsed.
+2C1a: nc, ng, nk, nq → ńc, ńg, ńk, ńq when n is modifÿed AND the follóing consonant is àlways pronounsed.

     sińcronïze, ańger, ańkle, trańquil

-Bùt not wher "g" is ónly sòmtïmes or never separatly pronounsed.
+2C1b: ...bùt not wher "g" is ónly sòmtïmes or never separatly pronounsed.

     sing, pulling

-A hÿfen shud bë üzed when "g" is pronounsed separatly and the "n" is not modifÿed.
+2C1c: A hÿfen shud bë inserted when "g" is pronounsed separatly and the "n" is not modifÿed.

     un-gräteful, en-gäje

-### 2D2: Palatalïzed c
+### 2C2: Palatalïzed c

 palatalïzed c → ć  (/tʃ/) in loanwurds of Italian orijin.